juancastillo0/leto/leto/README.md

 ```

 For the purposes of reusing existing tooling (i.e. JS clients, etc.),
-`package:graphql_server` rolls with an implementation of Apollo's
+`package:leto` rolls with an implementation of Apollo's
 `subscriptions-transport-ws` spec.

 **NOTE: At this point, Apollo's spec is extremely out-of-sync with the protocol their client actually expects.**